-The device can power many devices or sensors, even if you have just a few of them or hundreds of them in your home or office.
-This can be done by connecting the Cota Forever Battery to the devices, and works in tandem with the Wi-Fi connection in the home or office.
+The device can power many devices or sensors; hence even if you have just a few of them or hundreds of them in your home or office.
+This can be done by connecting the Cota Forever Battery to the devices.
+This also works in tandem with the Wi-Fi connection in the home or office.

 Connectivity problems in home automation are going to be there for some time.
 There perhaps should be a common platform to connect smart home devices to make it easier for homeowners.
 But manufacturers should also include more security features so that homeowners do not lose data or reveal data unknowingly.